MohamedRamzi9/Tutorial/C++/index.md

 	1. alignof
 	1. typeid
 	1. new, placement new,
+		// finish the new section ❌❌❌
 	1. delete delete[]
 	1. noexcept
+	1. scope resolution operator
 1. Functions
 	1. Function declaration
 		1. return type